longturn/freeciv21/docs/Contributing/style-guide.rst

     The Oxford Comma is the usage of a comma when listing multple things and placing a comma before the "and" at the end of the list.
 For example: You need to follow these steps: Click on :guilabel:`Menu`, then click on :guilabel:`Options`, and finally click on :guilabel:`Interface`.
-Notice the comma usage before the word "and", that is the Oxford command and its usage is expected in our documentation
+Notice the comma usage before the word "and", that is the Oxford comma and its usage is expected in our documentation.

 Capitalization
-    For consistent formatting, the following should always use "Title Capitalization" rules:
+    For consistent formatting, the following should always use "Title Case" rules:

     * Section Headings (e.g. the 4 documented above)
     * Menu Entries in the client